Sign In

 WHAT IS THE PRODUCTION OFFICE LIKE TO WORK IN?

 While you’re out in your car for the eighth time that day on deliveries and collections, it would be easy to lose sight of how much your work is valued by the production office.
-Hard-working PA’s get noticed and go far quickly, try and keep this in mind while you are ferrying around dry cleaning.
-The hours will be long - the production office is up and running an hour before the first call - and remains at least an hour after wrap so don’t expect too much of a social life whilst you're working.
+Hard working production runners get noticed and go far quickly, try and keep this in mind while you are ferrying around dry cleaning.
+The hours will be long, the production office is up and running an hour before call, and remains at least an hour after wrap so don’t expect too much of a social life whilst you're working.

-Traditionally office PAs answer to the production coordinator, who will schedule their duties and workdays.
+Traditionally runners and office PAs answer to the production coordinator, who will schedule their duties and workdays.
 However, there may be an occasion where you are given five separate tasks from five different people, each of whom has prefixed said task with ‘urgent’!
-It’s not uncommon for others to think they have the right to use the PA, although they do know they need to ask the production coordinator first.
-Agree to whatever they ask and then always run it quietly past the coordinator.
-They will be aware of any impending tasks that you're not, which would mean you are not available to do a favor.
+It’s not uncommon for others to think they have the right to use the production runner, although they do know they need to ask the production coordinator first.
+Agree to whatever they ask and then always run it quietly past the co-ordinator.
+They will be aware of any impending tasks that you're not, which would mean you are not available to do a favour.
 The coordinator will re-assign the task or suggest another option for the request to be completed.

-PAs who are busy working on a variety of projects can gain experience very quickly.
-Being a great PA can work against you in some circumstances, your skills in the production office will be highly valued so making the jump up when you're swamped with work offers for PA positions takes courage.
-The next logical move when you have amassed two to three years of experience is to production secretary.
-From here you can move your way up the career ladder to assistant production coordinator, production coordinator, production supervisor, and UPM.
+Production runners who are busy working on a variety of projects can gain experience very quickly.
+Being a great runner can work against you in some circumstances, your skills in the production office will be highly valued so making the jump up when you're swamped with work offers for running positions takes courage.
+The next logical move is to office PA and when you have amassed two to three years of experience - production secretary.
+From here you can move your way up the career ladder to assistant production coordinator, production coordinator, production supervisor and UPM.

-WHAT ARE THE KEY SKILLS FOR WORKING AS An office PA?
+WHAT ARE THE KEY SKILLS FOR WORKING AS A PRODUCTION RUNNER/PA?

-• Prioritizing: You are going to be asked (told) to do a lot of things when you’re a PA by many different people who think you exist to fulfill their tasks alone.
+• Prioritising: You are going to be asked (told) to do a lot of things when you’re a runner by many different people who think you exist to fulfil their tasks alone.
 Unless someone looks you dead in the eyes and tells you the whole production hinges on this one email being sent, work through the jobs methodically and ask the production coordinator if you are unsure.

-• Be proactive: If you can see something that needs doing, get it done.
+• Be proactive: If you can see something needs doing then get it done.
 Acting on your own initiative shows confidence and resourcefulness.

 • Be confident: Especially when talking to colleagues or anyone who comes into the office, this is the best time for networking and making contacts.
 If you're introduced to anyone make sure your handshake is firm and try and remember the person's name, even if that means writing it down.

-• Be friendly and approachable: Having a happy demeanor can take you a long way in this industry, a happy and willing office PA makes a happy office!
+• Be friendly and approachable: Having a happy demeanour can take you a long way in this industry, a happy and willing runner or office PA makes a happy office!

-• Adaptability: Situations can change at a moment's notice in the film industry, something may come up that needs all hands to the pump, or you may find yourself in a hire car with a producer traveling to a meeting in another state.
-Take it all in your stride; this is life in the industry not just as a PA.
+• Adaptability: Situations can change at a moment's notice in the film industry, something may come up that needs all hands to the pump, or you may find yourself in a hire car with a producer travelling to a meeting at the other end of the country.
+Take it all in your stride; this is life in the industry not just as a runner.

 • Attention to detail is a must.
-Production coordinators are methodical and rigorous when going through paperwork, they will expect you to do the same, make sure your resume and covering letter are spell-checked and grammatically correct.
+Production coordinators are methodical and rigorous when going through paperwork, they will expect you to do the same, make sure your CV and covering letter are spell checked and grammatically correct.

 • A respectful attitude to HoDs and your fellow crew members.

-HOW DO I FIND a job as a PA?
+HOW DO I FIND a job as a PRODUCTION RUNNER/OFFICE PA?

-Many coordinators will hire a few seasoned PAs and some who are new to the industry.
-If you want to work in the production office, with designs on working your way through the production route, you're going to be sending out lots of resumes to coordinators.
-To be a production assistant for the bigger budget features your resume needs to demonstrate relevant work experience, gaining that experience is going to be a mix of short films, micro-budget, and low-budget features over the course of a few years.
-If you are coming into the film industry as a career change, you need to know your initial experiences are not going to be well paid as a PA
+Production coordinators are always in need of production runners and office PAs, many coordinators will hire a few seasoned runners and some who are new to the industry.
+If you want to work in the production office, with designs on working your way through the production route, you're going to be sending out lots of CVs to coordinators.
+To be in the running for the bigger budget features your CV needs to demonstrate relevant work experience, gaining that experience is going to be a mix of short films, micro-budget and low budget features over the course of a few years.
+If you are coming into the film industry as a career change, you need to know your initial experiences are not going to be well paid as a runner.

 Collaborations

-Once you have amassed some credits in the production office, you want to be looking for work on feature films; these will most likely be the lower budget variety that is shot in a few weeks rather than a few months.
+Once you have amassed some credits in the production office, you want to be looking for work on feature films; these will most likely be the lower budget variety that are shot in a few weeks rather than a few months.
 You may find there will be gaps between employment; this is where flexible jobs come in handy to supplement your income.
-It might feel it's a backward step, but it won't always be this way if you're a proactive, diligent production assistant, work offers should come your way.
-The production office likes having people they know, who are familiar with their systems and ways of working.
-The production coordinator will no doubt have a list of go-to PAs.
+It might feel it's a backwards step, but it won't always be this way if you're a proactive, diligent production runner the regularity of work offers should come your way.
+The production office like having people they know around, who are familiar with they systems and ways of working.
+The production coordinator will no doubt have a list of go-to runners and PAs.

-When preparing your resume for paid positions check it (or ask someone else to) to see it reads well and is correctly formatted.
-You can use the advice to help create a resume and covering letter, and you can check your resume against our examples to see it includes all the relevant information.
-You're going to want to keep it short and to the point, as coordinators will be ‘scanning’ rather than reading, keep it down to one page if you can.
+When preparing your CV for paid positions check it (or ask someone else to) to see it reads well and is correctly formatted.
+You can use the CV advice to help create a CV and covering letter, and you can check your CV against our example CVs to see it includes all the relevant information.
+You're going to want to keep your CV short and to the point, as coordinators will be ‘scanning’ rather than reading, keep it down to one page if you can.

 Research